stefan-hoeck/idris2-rhone-js/docs/src/Examples/Balls.md

 ```

 The controller handling the animation will use a state
-accumulater for the balls and advance them the given
+accumulator for the balls and advance them the given
 number of milliseconds:

 ```idris